keepthrifty/keepthrifty.github.io/_posts/2017-01-30-introducing-retirement-freedom.md

 As a refresher, _financial freedom_ is the point when you no longer have to bring in active income to maintain your lifestyle.
 A rough rule of thumb is that you'll need to save 25 times your anticipated annual expenses.
 This is the granddaddy of all financial goals - once you achieve financial freedom, money shouldn't have a hold on you anymore.

-But I didn't want to wait until I'm all the way there to celebrate - so I invented ___Retirement Freedom___ as an intermediate milestone.
+But I didn't want to wait until I'm all the way there to celebrate - so I created ___Retirement Freedom___ as an intermediate milestone.
 Here's my definition:

 {% capture tweet-text %}_Your retirement accounts are big enough for you to retire at 65 even if you stop contributing today_{% endcapture %}{% include tweet-link.html %}